-Fig. 2 Archive imaging of ILRT NGC300-2008OT1 region.
+Fig. 2 Archive space telescopes images of ILRT NGC300-2008OT1 region.
 The progenitor star, embedded in a dusty environment, is not detected in the HTS/ACS optical images (left), but is clearly visible in the mid-infrared domain (right).
 Credits: Berger et al. 2009, ApJ, 699, 1850.

 Leading researchers: G. Valerin, Y.-Z. Cai, A. Pastorello.

 Collaborators: P. Marigo (UniPd), M. T. Botticella, M. L. Pumo (UniPa), N. Elias-Rosa, R. Kotak, M. Fraser, M. Stritzinger, A. Reguitti, G. Pignata.

 - Botticella et al. 2009, MNRAS, 398, 1041

 - Pastorello et al. 2011, AN, 332, 266

 - Pumo et al. 2009, ApJ, 705, L138